Phil Cunningham (rock musician): ShadowParty

 In 2014, Cunningham formed ShadowParty alongside fellow New Order member Tom Chapman and Josh Hager and Jeff Friedl of Devo.

 The band released their self-titled debut album ShadowParty in 2018 on the Mute Records label.
 The album featured several collaborations including Manchester singer, Denise Johnson, known for her work with Primal Scream, Nick McCabe, from The Verve and Black Submarine, former Marion and Haven drummer Jack Mitchell, former Haven bassist Iwan Gronow, American DJ Whitney Fierce and, English composer Joe Duddell.

-Follwing the release of their debut album the band played several festivals including Festival No. 6 in Wales, North By Northwich, The Great Escape Festival in Brighton and the Dot To Dot Festival.
-The band toured the UK in September of 2018 before touring Italy in January of 2019.
+Following the release of their debut album the band played several festivals including Festival No. 6 in Wales, North By Northwich, The Great Escape Festival in Brighton and the Dot To Dot Festival.
+The band toured the UK in September 2018 before touring Italy in January 2019.

 The band also supported The Slow Readers Club on their 2019 UK tour and A Certain Ratio in Manchester in May 2019.